wharfkit/website/src/lib/docs/SessionKit/WalletPlugin.md

 - `signatures`: An array containing one or more [Signature](#) typed objects with signatures authorizing the transaction.
 - `resolved`: An optional [ResolvedSigningRequest](#), in the event that the transaction was modified by the wallet.

 **Note**: If the `WalletPlugin` or external application modifies the transaction and returns it, it may invalidate any signatures previously created by the [TransactPlugin](/docs/session-kit/plugin-transact) calls that were originally made.
-We would recommend that the wallet should not
+We would recommend that the wallet should not modify the transaction when signatures are present already during the signing process and instead write a plugin for Wharf.

 Once completed, this information can be returned to the Session Kit to complete the transaction.